BOARD OF DIRECTORS

 Board Member - Elizabeth Bechok

 Elizabeth became passionate about agricultural systems while WWOOFing in Hawaii in 2003.
 Since those initial experiences she is still primarily thinking about and experimenting with growing polycultures, successional planting, indigenous seeds and practices, closed loop cultivation systems, and more recently arid land growing.
 She completed a Master's in Sustainable Communities from Northern Arizona University in 2014.
 Her research identified ways that farmers of small scale, diverse agricultural systems were transitioning their irrigation practices to be less water consumptive and more in sync with the natural hydrological systems of the desert Southwest.
-She would love to hear from you and talk about local food systems!

 Board Member - Genevieve Perkins